joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 become a central monitoring point for wider KPIs, like response times and usage patterns.

-Even further observability is a great place to make your platform the feature-rich golden path, which I’ll talk about more in developer and team experience.
+Observability is a great place to make your platform the feature-rich golden path, which I’ll talk about more in developer and team experience.
 If you give them more metrics, more dashboards, and better error handling—especially without them having to instrument a single thing in their